Weakest Link (American game show): Revival

 On July 8, 2020, it was announced that actress Jane Lynch would host a revival of the show on NBC, featuring a few modern twists, such as picture clues on the contestants' podium screens.
 The revival premiered on September 29, 2020.
 On January 25, 2021, the revival series was renewed for a second season of 13 episodes, which premiered on March 13, 2022.
 CTV airs the revival in Canada.
-On August 1, 2022, the revival series was renewed for a third season of 20 episodes, set to premiere on April 17, 2023.
-In Australia, the Nine Network, which aired a local revival in 2021, airs the U.S. revival through its digital multi-channel 9Go!.
+On August 1, 2022, the revival series was renewed for a third season of 20 episodes, which premiered on April 11, 2023.
+The remaining nine episodes of the third season began airing on April 2, 2024.
+In Australia, the Nine Network, which aired a local revival in 2021, airs the American revival through its digital multi-channel 9Go!.

+On May 12, 2025, it was announced that the show would move to Fox for a new series with celebrity contestants competing for their favorite charities, with a minimum of $50,000, and would be titled Celebrity Weakest Link.
+The series premiered on September 15, 2025.